We often get asked to recommend a RIB training company for either:

 This course is designed for rib and sports boat owners who undertake short coastal passages by day.
 A handy refresher on close quarter manoeuvres is done on Moring of Day 1 before moving to the classroom for an afternoon of theory and passage planning.
 Subjects that are covered include electronic navigation, IRPCS, working out tidal heights, pilotage and passage planning.
 A passage plan is put together for Day 2 using paper charts and also the electronic chartplotter.

 All the hard work on Day 1 is now put into practice and the passage plan is executed.
-We teach high speed navigation, pilotage, boat handling and MOB recovery on passage as well as a practical refresher on the IRPCS.
-The full course syllabus can be downloaded from our website – https://youandsea.com/our-courses/rya-powerboat-courses/intermediate-powerboat/
+They teach high speed navigation, pilotage, boat handling and MOB recovery on passage as well as a practical refresher on the IRPCS.
+The full course syllabus can be downloaded from their website – https://youandsea.com/our-courses/rya-powerboat-courses/intermediate-powerboat/